SenseLogic/CODA/README.md

 *   Instead of adding comments to explain the code intent, refactor it to make it easy to understand without comments.

-*   Replace lengthy methods by a short one which call a few other short methods doing just one thing.
+*   Replace too lengthy methods by a short ones which call other short methods.

 ## Version